Mjohnwright/readme/README.md

 2. Go to the forked repo in YOUR Git Hub account.
 On the right hand side of the page you will see a green button with "Clone or Download".
 CLick the green button and copy the url link,

-3. Go to GitBash (or VSC if using "integrated termnal") and type: 'git clone -paste url here-' and press enter.
+3. Go to GitBash (or VSC if using "integrated termnal") and type: 'git clone" and then paste the url.
+Press enter.

 4. Congratulations!
 Now you have a working branch on your local machine.